Diplomatic immunity: 16th–19th century

 The British Parliament first guaranteed diplomatic immunity to foreign ambassadors under the Diplomatic Privileges Act in 1709, after Count Andrey Matveyev, a Russian resident in London, was subjected to verbal and physical abuse by British bailiffs.

 Modern diplomatic immunity evolved parallel to the development of modern diplomacy.
 In the 17th century, European diplomats realized that protection from prosecution was essential to doing their jobs, and a set of rules evolved guaranteeing the rights of diplomats.
 These were still confined to Western Europe and were closely tied to the prerogatives of nobility.
 Thus, an emissary to the Ottoman Empire could expect to be arrested and imprisoned upon the outbreak of hostilities between his state and the empire.
 The French Revolution also disrupted this system, as the revolutionary state and Napoleon imprisoned numerous diplomats who were accused of working against France.
 More recently, the Iran hostage crisis is universally considered a violation of diplomatic immunity.
 Although the hostage takers did not officially represent the state, host countries are obligated to protect diplomatic property and personnel.
 On the other hand, during World War II, diplomatic immunity was upheld and the embassies of the belligerents were evacuated through neutral countries.

 For the upper class of the 17th, 18th, and 19th centuries, diplomatic immunity was an easy concept to understand.
-The first embassies were not permanent establishments but actual visits by high-ranking representatives, often close relatives, of the sovereign or the sovereign in person.
+The first embassies were not permanent establishments but actual visits by high-ranking representatives, often close relatives of the sovereign, or by the sovereign in person.
 As permanent representations evolved, usually on a treaty basis between two powers, they were frequently staffed by relatives of the sovereign or high-ranking nobles.

-Warfare was a status of hostilities not between individuals but between their sovereigns, as well as the officers and officials of European governments, and armies often changed employers.
+Warfare was a status of hostilities not between individual states but between their sovereigns, as well as the officers and officials of European governments, and armies often changed employers.
 Truces and ceasefires were commonplace, as was the fraternization between officers of opposing armies.
 If officers were taken prisoner, they usually gave their parole and were only restricted to a city away from the theatre of war.
 Almost always, they were given leave to carry their personal sidearms.
 Even during the French Revolutionary Wars, British scientists visited the French Academy.
 In such an atmosphere, it was easy to accept that some persons were immune to the laws.
 After all, they were still bound by strict requirements of honour and customs.